arctic-pot/datapack-planet-legacy/README.md

 A cross-platform app to edit Minecraft data pack.

 ## About
-A nice choice to edit Minecraft Java Edition DataPack.
+A nice choice to edit DataPack in Minecraft Java Edition.

-Notepad++ having ugly GUI and bad language support, VSCode is built for front-end development, so we need plugins to edit it.
+We are born for a better development experience and save time.

-The app is build with **electron** with **fluent design**.
+The app is building within **electron** and **fluent design** framework.
-Window frame is using Windows style.
+Window frame is *Windows* system style.

 ### Pricing
 It's opensource and completely free